16 Stunning Stops Along the Great Ocean Road

 The Great Ocean Road is one of Australia’s top road trip destinations.
 You won’t want to miss out on these 14 recommended stops on the Great Ocean Road.
 This is the most detailed guide you will find on the scenic road on Australia’s south coast.

-The Great Ocean Road is a 248-kilometer road which winds its way along Australia’s south coast from Torquay to Warrnambool.
+The Great Ocean Road is a 248-kilometer road that winds its way along Australia’s south coast from Torquay to Warrnambool.
 It passes iconic attractions like the Twelve Apostles and London Bridge.
 This stunning route road offers sweeping ocean views, quick trips off to enchanting national parks, and some beautiful coastal towns along the way.

 Here are 16 recommended stops for your Great Ocean Road itinerary.
 These destinations are from east to west (Melbourne to Adelaide) which you should definitely include on your trip.

 This is where the Great Ocean Road itinerary begins.
 Torquay is a great little coastal town just one and a half hours drive from Melbourne.
 It is a popular surfing spot with a few great beaches scattered around the coast.

 2. Split Point Lighthouse